English (BA)

 #2

-Why USF for English?
+Why Saint Francis for English?

 The University of Saint Francis celebrates the liberal arts.
 You’ll read great literature and diverse voices with dedicated scholars who are ready to help you connect the books you love to contemporary society.